-&lt;sup>4 During extended activations into multiple operational periods/days, there is a supply cart in the basement storage that contains cots, disposable pillows, and blankets that can be utilized.
+4 During extended activations into multiple operational periods/days, there is a supply cart in the basement storage that contains cots, disposable pillows, and blankets that can be utilized.

-- iv.
-Turn on the projectors and display pertinent information on the wall screens - B. Level 3 Activation - i.
-As above except WebEOC log in and incident name creation are not optional - ii.
-Logistical decisions (such as feeding) should be made as soon after activation as possible, if not before - The SEMA Region A Coordinator may be contacted and apprised of the situation.
-Situational Awareness may also be provided via SEMA's WebEOC. - C. Level 2 Activation - i.
-As above plus: - ii.
+- ii.
+Depending on the circumstances, information may be entered into SEMA's WebEOC on the monthly incident report page, or a separate incident may be created. - iii.
+Log into and activate pertinent web sites, cameras, etc. to monitor the situation - iv.
+If not virtual, turn on the projectors and display pertinent information on the wall screens - v.
+If virtual, maintain communications with participating agencies while monitoring the appropriate platforms (NWS radar, for example). - B. Level 3 Activation - i.
+As with a Level 4 Activation and: - ii.
+Logging into SEMA's WebEOC and incident creation are not optional. - iii.
+If duration of the activation is expected to be extended past a couple of hours, logistical decisions (such as feeding) should be made as soon after activation as possible, if not before. - iv.
+The SEMA Region A Coordinator may be contacted and apprised of the situation.
+Situational Awareness may also be provided via SEMA's WebEOC. - v.
+If activation is virtual, maintain communications with participating agencies while monitoring the appropriate platforms (NWS radar, for example).
+OEM will create a group on the current sharing platform (MS Teams, for example) - C. Level 2 Activation - i.
+As Level 3 requirements plus: - ii.
 An auxiliary EOC can be created within the training room to accommodate additional participants - iii.
-The SEMA Region A Coordinator will be contacted and apprised of the situation to request state support, if needed. - D. Level 1 Activation - i.
-As above plus: - ii.
-An auxiliary EOC can be created within the training room to accommodate additional participants - iii.
-The SEMA Region A Coordinator will be contacted and apprised of the situation to request state and Federal support.
+The SEMA Region A Coordinator will be contacted and apprised of the situation to request state support, if needed. - iv.
+Virtual EOC activation should be avoided, but if the situation dictates that it is necessary, maintain communications with participating agencies while monitoring the appropriate platforms (NWS radar, for example).
+OEM will create a group on the current sharing platform (MS Teams, for example) - D. Level 1 Activation - i.
+In addition to Level 2 requirements: - ii.
+An auxiliary EOC can be created within the training room to accommodate additional participants